mejango/juice-delegate-template/README.md

-# juice-contract-template
+# juice-delegate-template
-Template used to code juicy solidity stuff - includes forge, libs, etc.
+Template used to code juicy solidity Delegate stuff - includes forge, libs, etc.

-This template is a good starting point for building solidity extensions to the Juicebox Protocol.
+This template is a good starting point for building solidity Delegate extensions to the Juicebox Protocol.
+Delegates define pockets of code that get called when a project receives payments and when token holders attempt to reclaim funds from a project.
 Forking this template may help you to avoid submodule related dependency issues down the road.

 Do not push straight on main, rather create a new branch and open a PR - your reviewer will love you for this.

+This repo includes an example delegate as well as utilites for deploying or reconfiguring a project that uses the delegate.

 # Getting started
 ## Prerequisites